Top Events and Festivals in Québec City

 New Year’s Eve in Québec City

-To see the old year out with a bang and ring in the New Year in style, people get all bundled up and gather near the big Ferris wheel, in front of the outdoor stages, and on heated patios to celebrate.
-Toboggan, New Year’s Eve in Québec City is a multi-day party you won’t want to miss, culminating in spectacular fireworks, performances by folk bands, and sets by well‑known DJs.
+To see the old year out with a bang and ring in the New Year in style, people get all bundled up and gather near the outdoor stages, and on heated patios to celebrate.
+Toboggan, New Year’s Eve in Québec City is a multi-day party you won’t want to miss, culminating with performances by folk bands, and sets by well‑known DJs.

 - The Best Food Events